 Venkaiah Naidu tests positive for coronavirus, advised home quarantine

 New Delhi, Sep 29: The Vice President of India Venkaiah Naidu has tested positive for COVID-19, the Twitter handle of the VP announced on Tuesday, 29 September.
+It said Naidu, 71, is asymptomatic and in good health.

 The Vice President has been advised home quarantine.
 His wife Usha Naidu has tested negative and is in self-isolation.